In this guide I explain how to recover personal files from a broken laptop. I assume the hard drive is still in good working order.

 The SATA hard drive has two flat connectors.
 One for data and one for power.

 By the way, same type of connectors used in 3.5″ SATA desktop hard drives.
-It means you can connect a laptop hard drive directly to a desktop PC using same cables.
+It means you can connect a 2.5″ hard drive directly to a desktop PC using same cables.

-Purchase an external USB enclosure for 2.5″ laptop hard drive.
+Purchase an external USB enclosure for 2.5″ hard drive.

-If you have a SATA hard drive, you’ll have to purchase enclosure for SATA drives.
+If you have a SATA hard drive, you’ll have to purchase a SATA enclosure.

 IDE and SATA enclosure are NOT interchangeable.